azer/notebook/ideas/web-browser.md

 ## Rethinking modern web browsers

-The major web browsers have achieved great improvements on their platform problems, while delegating all the product problems to third party extensions.
-This strategy scaled somewhat well for over the last decade, but now we're seeing the limitations.
-Major web browsers fail to provide specifically good experience for the group of users who needs web browsers most; superusers doing most of their work accessing information and tools via web browsers.
+The major web browsers have achieved great improvements on their **platform problems**, while delegating all the **product problems** to third party extensions.
+This strategy scaled somewhat well for over the last decade, but now we're seeing the limitations; security is increasingly becoming a priority over innovation driven by browser extensions.

-I believe this creates an opportunity for a **new web browser tailored for superusers**, by providing an opinionated web browsers for improving;
+This trend has been increasingly generating frustration for people who use desktop web browsers as their main interface to access information, communicate, be productive for their work: superusers.
+I believe there is an opportunity **new web browser tailored for superusers**, by providing an opinionated web browsers for improving;

 * [Productivity](#productivity)
 * [Privacy](#privacy)